-The Data Preparation Module is a $NodeJS^2$ based server side application developed for linking the Data Visualization Module with data resources.
-Data resources can be either real-time data provider such as Data Sender or offline providers such as Data Storage Module.
+The Data Preparation Module is a NodeJS4 based server-side application developed for linking the Data Visualization Module with data resources.
+Data resources can be either real-time data provider such as Data Sender or off-line providers such as Data Storage Module.
 While data from Data Sender is acquired from sensors and directly sent to Data Visualization Module, it is up to the Data Preparation Module to request the data from Data Storage Module.

-The application supports multiple connections and can simultaneously handle multiple data streams (live streams and data storage requests) and pipe them to multiple users.
+The application supports multiple connections and can simultaneously handle multiple data streams (live streams and data storage requests) and pipe them to multiple users individually.
 This allows multiple users to request data from diverse data sources.
 The module will prepare the data and send it to the users who requested it.
-Currently the system does not support user management, but distinguishes between clients using uniquely generated tokens.
-The layer of security was ignored at this stage of development due to specific use-cases where such security will not be needed (completely independent computer network or single computer deployment).
+The system does not support user management, but distinguishes between clients using uniquely generated tokens.
+The layer of security was not implemented at this stage of development due to specific use-cases where there is not such need (completely independent computer network or single computer deployment).

 The Data Preparation Module also allows to simultaneously send the data obtained from Data Sender to data storage module, where the data is stored, and to multiple data visualization modules where the data is displayed in real-time.
-The communication between Data Preparation Module and Data Visualization Module is implemented using Socket.
-IO^3 - a library for fast and reliable continues communication.
-The communication with Data Sender is implemented using standard UTP sockets.
+The communication between Data Preparation Module and Data Visualization